-With MTSS, all students participate in the core curriculum, with those students with greater needs receiving one or two additional tiers of intervention to provide additional support beyond the core curriculum.
+With MTSS, all students participate in the core curriculum, while students with greater needs receive one or two additional tiers of intervention to provide additional support beyond the core curriculum.
 MTSS is a comprehensive tiered model of support to address the full range of students’ academic and behavioral needs.
+Academics is framed through Response to Intervention (RTI) and Behavior is framed through Positive Behavior Intervention & Supports (PBIS).
 Through progress monitoring and a problem solving approach, academic and behavioral performance data are guided for student success.

 Paramount to this process is family engagement.
 When schools inform parents and families

 frequently of their student’s progress, families become more active and meaningful participants in the

 MTSS- A- Universal Screener- STAR Enterprise– Reading & Math are also assessed in Spanish

 Based upon the results of the Universal Screeners in Reading and Math, the following infographics assist with our school district’s decision-making rules for academics.

 supported by the PBIS Framework

 The Behavior side of MTSS is also referred to as MTSS-B. At SD 206, we utilize the PBIS framework to support student behavior needs under MTSS-B. This framework is a comprehensive system of social, emotional, and behavior supports to promote student wellness and improve engagement in learning.
 According to the U.S. Department of Education, Institute of Education Sciences, the MTSS-B approach seeks to change the school learning environment by consistently teaching and reinforcing good behavior for all students.